IxeYgrek/BeamMP-Web-Interface/README.md

 A Web interface for the BeamMP multiplayer server

 # Warning
 **I'm not a developer.
 All the PHP and CSS code was written by ChatGPT (not without difficulty...) and I took care of the Shell / Mysql part.
-It is therefore highly probable (not to say certain) that the code contains security flaws, particularly in terms of SQL injections and verification of uploaded files.**
+It is therefore highly probable (not to say certain) that the code contains security flaws, particularly in terms of SQL injections and verification of uploaded files.
+Any help I can get to improve the code is therefore most welcome.
+Thanks in advance to those who do.**

 # Features
 • Displays the map currently configured on the server.